 The global events industry is both diverse and dynamic with events professionals being required to constantly adjust to the external environment in which they operate.
 While the industry is used to adapting and evolving, significant shifts in the global environment caused by the COVID-19 pandemic, war in Ukraine and cost of living crisis have led to an acceleration in the use of digital technology with many events pivoting to virtual delivery and/or adopting models of hybrid delivery.

-On completion of this module, participants will be able to:
+On completion of this course, participants will be able to:

-This module is worth the equivalent of 20 credits at SCQF Level 11 (Post-graduate/Masters level).
+This course is equivalent to 20 credits at SCQF Level 11.
+(Post-graduate/Masters level).
 Participants may be able to continue onto the full MSc International Events Management.

-This module will be delivered entirely online through a combination of self-paced study and live sessions with staff from the CCSE and MITE.
-The course will commence on Monday 30th January and be completed by Sunday 30th April 2023.
+This course will be delivered entirely online through a combination of self-paced study and live sessions with staff from the CCSE and MITE.

 Participants are required to complete assessments throughout the module to demonstrate their knowledge.
 Further information regarding assessment methods and deadlines will be given to students when they commence their studies.

-Admission to the funded module will be on a case-by-case basis, however participants will typically have already attained a Bachelor’s degree (or have equivalent experience), and work in an events or business focused role
+Admission to the course will be on a case-by-case basis, however participants will typically have already attained a Bachelor’s degree (or have equivalent experience), and work in an events or business focused role.

-Please note that this course is Masters-level study and so will require a significant time commitment in order to successfully complete the course.
+Please note that this course is Masters-level study and so will require a significant time commitment in order to successfully complete it.